17 Spring Break Destinations You Haven’t Thought of Yet

 This quintessential road trip spot isn’t just one of the best spring break destinations; it’s one of the best places to visit in the United States for any reason.
 No, Zion, Bryce, and Arches national parks don’t exactly fly under the radar.
 But you can avoid crowds by heading to Canyonlands or exploring Capitol Reef National Park, the unknown member of the Mighty Five national parks in Utah.
 The area offers a wide range of activities, from hiking, horseback riding, and fishing to viewing Native American petroglyphs, and more—without any of the crowds.

 The Wingate by Wyndham Moab has a large heated pool, free breakfast, and a convenient location to the parks.
-If this year’s trip has a strict budget, check out these spring break vacation ideas that cost less than staying home.

 Now that COVID-19 travel restrictions have been eased in Great Britain, it’s a perfect time to hop across the pond to explore the cultural offerings of London.
 Spring offers temperate weather minus the crowds of summer, making it the perfect time to explore museums, green spaces, and iconic landmarks, like the Tower of London or Buckingham Palace.